maqiv/vimwiki-godown/README.md

 # Vimwiki-GoDown

-Vimwiki-GoDown is a [Markdown][0] to HTML converter for files created with [Vimwiki][1].
+Vimwiki-GoDown is a [Markdown][0] to HTML converter for `.md` files created with [Vimwiki][1].
 The converter is implemented in [Golang][2].
-It's idea is based on the preceding implementation [mikasa_md2html][3] which is written in [Python][4].
+It's idea is based on the preceding implementation [mikasa_md2html][3], which is written in [Python][4].

 To convert Markdown syntax to HTML Vimwiki-GoDown uses the [Blackfriday Markdown processor][5].
 The only conversion that is done manually are checkboxes.

-One of the main reasons behind creating another Markdown to HTML converter for Vimwiki is that compared to other converters, Vimwiki-GoDown has the additional ability to prefix relative URLs to other Vimwiki pages.
-This means that the converted HTML files can be hosted in a subdirectory or rather a URL subpath.
+One of the main reasons behind creating another Markdown to HTML converter for Vimwiki is, that compared to other converters, Vimwiki-GoDown has the additional ability to prefix relative links to other Vimwiki pages.
+This means that the converted HTML files can be hosted in a subdirectory or rather a URL subpath (of course it can also be used without prefixing links between Vimwiki pages).

 ### Installation